 The Marine Biodiversity Hub is a collaborative partnership supported through funding from the Australian Government and is administered by the Department of the Environment (formerly Sustainability, Environment, Water, Population and Communities).

-National Environmental Science Programme (NESP) - six years from July 2015
+National Environmental Science Program (NESP) - six years from July 2015

 National Environmental Research Program (NERP) - July 2011 to December 2014